Tattoo Etymology: The Origin of the Word “Tattoo”

-The first meaning derives from Polynesian languages, while the other comes from Dutch.
+The first meaning derives from Polynesian languages, while the other originated in The Netherlands.
 It might seem strange that two words from entirely different language families could converge into a single word in English.
 To understand this phenomenon, we’ll look at the roots of each meaning separately.

 Tattoo as Body Art: Polynesian Roots

 According to the Online Etymology Dictionary, the first meaning of “tattoo” — referring to body art — comes from Polynesian languages such as Tahitian, Samoan or Marquesan.
 It’s most likely connected to the words tatau or tatu, meaning “mark or puncture on the skin.”

 Many historians believe that Captain James Cook first introduced these words into the English language in the mid-18th century.
 In 1768, Cook set off for his first expedition to the South Pacific on the HMS Endeavour.
 When the ship arrived in Tahiti, Cook was entranced with the beauty of the island and its people — and he was struck by the unique, vibrant body art that adorned their skin.

 Naturalists aboard the Endeavour were the first Europeans to observe and document the practice of tattooing in Tahiti.
 Many of the ship’s sailors got their own tattoos from locals.
 Meanwhile, artists on board the ship made drawings depicting the body art they saw in New Zealand and the Society Islands.